quiltt/quiltt-js/RELEASING.md

 #### Internal Dependencies

 When a package updates its internal dependencies, it receives a `patch` bump automatically via the `updateInternalDependencies` setting.

-#### Example Tags

-Git tags for example projects (prefixed with `@quiltt/examples-`) are automatically cleaned up before each release to prevent tag clutter.

 ### Manual Release (Emergency Only)